-Thank you for your interest in Manassas National Battlefield Park's Artist-in-Residence program.
-The deadline to apply for the 2017 program has passed.
-Please check back in November 2017 for the 2018 application.
+Thank you for your interest in Manassas National Battlefield Park's Artist-in-Residence program!

 1) Read all information provided on this page.

 2) Become familiar with the park's interpretive themes and existing programs.

 3) Contact us to let us know you are interested.
 We will then send you the application.

 4) Return all materials by the deadline to Liz Hokanson, Artist-In-Residence Coordinator.
 This can be done through email or by sending your application packet to:

 Manassas National Battlefield Park